 Independent contractors usually work on their own schedules and are not expected to come into an office.
 Unlike salaried workers, freelance workers have no upward limit on their potential earnings.
 They are, however, expected to pay for out-of-pocket expenses unless approved by the company.

-4. The Consequences of Not Using This Document
+4. Consequences of Not Using a Freelance Contract

 Without a freelance agreement, expectations of the freelancer and their required services may be unclear.
 It is imperative that both an independent contractor and their client have a common understanding of the scope of the project so as to avoid confusion or extra work.